DonyorM/weresync/docs/weresync.1.rst

 -r, --rsync-args *RSYNC_ARGS*
     The arguments to be passed to the rsync instance used to copy files.
 Defaults to "-aAXxH --delete"

+-l, --lvm *SOURCE* [*TARGET*]
+    This argument expects either one or two arguments specifying the logical volume groups to copy from and to, respectively.
+If no target VG is passed, WereSync will use the VG SOURCE-copy.
+If the target does not exist, WereSync will create it.

+-L, --bootloader *BOOTLOADER*
+    The plugin to use to install the bootloader.
+Such plugins can be found at the bottom of the help message.
+Defaults to using the "uuid_copy" plugin.

 -v, --verbose
     Makes WereSync increase output and include more minor details.